aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

    sympatry with more
    closely-related species.
 These patterns suggest that ecological circumstances where rapid and accurate mate recognition is challenging strongly favour the evolution and maintenance of prominent plumage sexual dichromatism in birds.
-Here, we test these predictions of the recognition hypothesis for sexually-dimorphic avian plumage by evaluating the potential influences of breeding timing, spacing, and sympatry on plumage dichromatism in _Turdus_ thrushes ([Fig. 2](#fig:fig:02-hypotheses)).
+Here, we test these predictions of the recognition hypothesis for plumage sexual dichromatism by evaluating the potential influences of breeding timing, spacing, and sympatry on plumage dichromatism in _Turdus_ thrushes ([Fig. 2](#fig:fig:02-hypotheses)).

-![Breeding ranges of all recognized *Turdus* species from BirdLife International, with representative species' males and females shown for species with sexually dimorphic plumage.
+![Breeding ranges of all recognized *Turdus* species from BirdLife International, with representative species' males and females shown for species with plumage sexual dichromatism.
 The color scale indicates the number of *Turdus* thrush species in sympatry with overlapping breeding ranges.
 Illustrations used with permission from HBW Alive/Lynx